-- A. The School Board shall review all completed applications for a charter school received on or before August 1 of each calendar year for charter schools to be opened at the beginning of the District's next school year or within the next two (2) years if the applicant requests that the opening be deferred.
-The School Board shall by a majority vote of the full Board approve or deny a formal application no later than sixty (60) days after receiving the completed application during the submission period, following a public hearing to ensure community input. - B. If the Board denies an application for a charter, the Board shall provide notice of denial to the applicants in writing within ten (10) days after the meeting at which the Board denied the application.
+- A. The School Board shall review all completed applications for a charter school received on or before February 1 of each calendar year for charter schools to be opened at 18 months later (at the beginning of the district's next school year) or to be opened at a time determined by applicant.
+The School Board shall by a majority vote of the full Board approve or deny a formal application no later than ninety (90) days after receiving the completed application during the submission period, unless the sponsor and the applicant mutually agree in writing to temporarily postpone the vote to a specific date. - B. If the Board denies an application for a charter, the Board shall provide notice of denial to the applicants in writing within ten (10) days after the meeting at which the Board denied the application.
 The notice must specify the exact reason(s) for denial, based on good cause, and must provide documentation supporting those reasons.
 The notification shall also be submitted to the Department of Education.

-Selection Criteria
+6. Selection Criteria